SWNRG/AALB/README.md

 network is achieved through programming, so difficult network optimization problems (such as load balancing) can be easily managed, by using properly designed centralized mechanisms.
-  This thesis aims tooptimize the way of sharing data traffic using load balancing techniques, utilizing SDN technology.
+  This thesis aims to optimize the way of sharing data traffic using load balancing techniques, utilizing SDN technology.
 The background of the thesis includes the theoretical study of SDN and the basic methods of load balancing.
 We present our proposal, a load balancing scheme that is based on network traffic and available